The Devil's Advocate may be contacted as follows.

 There are even clubs or associations used to invent fake or misleading credentials for those claiming expertise in legal bill examination, with little or no substantial experience or expertise.
+A new fad seems to be inventing certificates that self-appointed groups confer on themselves or gullible people with money to declare themselves to be legal bill "auditors" or the like.
+(This is reminiscent of the faux "Super Duper Best" lawyer credentials that so many lawyers seem to crave these days.)
+With real world experience and credentials, DA does not participate in such schemes.
 DA is independent and follows the standards and methods required by law, as it has pioneered for decades now.

-Since 1993, we have reviewed well over $1 billion in legal fees, we have testified many times, we have written the definitive articles and books on the subject, and we handle the largest, most complex fee disputes.
-We have also been hired by some of the same firms that we have challenged in other reviews -- our methods and opinions are persuasive.
+Since 1993, we have reviewed well over $1 billion in legal fees from all over the US and other parts of the world (we do not keep or publish such statistics and the total is actually much more, but it is apparently the fashion these days to quote such numbers to impress potential clients), we have testified many times, we have written the definitive articles and books on the subject, and we handle the largest, most complex fee disputes.
+We have also been hired by some of the same law firms that we have challenged in other reviews -- our methods and opinions are persuasive.
 Devil's Advocate has extensive experience and understands the legal profession and litigation.
 You'll find that our services are superior in both cost and quality.

 The Real Thing: Beware of people abusing our name.

 We understand that some lawyers, clients, and others have invoked our name to gain leverage in fee and other disputes with other lawyers (or proponents of legal fees).
 The idea is apparently to use DA as the "boogeyman" to induce settlement or abandonment of a claim.
-First off, DA does not render opinions until we've done an analysis and actually reached at least preliminary conclusions -- and we often support bills as long as they are reasonable.
+First off, DA does not render opinions until we've been retained, paid, done an analysis, and actually reached at least preliminary conclusions -- and we often support bills as long as they are reasonable.

 Of even greater concern, it seems that these incidents are just outright scams perpetrated by people claiming to have consulted with or hired us who have, in fact, not actually consulted with, retained or paid us.
 They want to use our name without our knowledge or permission, which not only steals from us, but gives people funny ideas about our methods and conclusions, damaging our reputation.
 Our name, reputation, materials, and work product are valuable and protected by law, including federal trademark and copyright law.